Business

 Business A Level

+A Level Business gives you a thorough understanding of the way in which all businesses, from a local firm to multinational organisations, are run.
 The external context in which businesses operate plays an important role in the study of business, so an interest in current affairs is beneficial.

 What does the course involve?